Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/AmpAtten.md

 Amplifiers, like all machines, are limited in efficiency to a maximum of 100 percent.
 Usually, electronic amplifiers are far less efficient than that, dissipating considerable amounts of energy in the form of waste heat.
 Because the efficiency of an amplifier is always 100 percent or less, one can never be made to function as a "perpetual motion" device.

 The requirement of an external source of power is common to all types of amplifiers, electrical and non-electrical.
-A common example of a non-electrical amplification system would be power steering in an automobile, amplifying the power of the driver\'s arms in turning the steering wheel to move the front wheels of the car.
+A common example of a non-electrical amplification system would be power steering in an automobile, amplifying the power of the driver's arms in turning the steering wheel to move the front wheels of the car.
 The source of power necessary for the amplification comes from the engine.
-The active device controlling the driver\'s "input signal" is a hydraulic valve shuttling fluid power from a pump attached to the engine to a hydraulic piston assisting wheel motion.
-If the engine stops running, the amplification system fails to amplify the driver\'s arm power and the car becomes very difficult to turn.
+The active device controlling the driver's "input signal" is a hydraulic valve shuttling fluid power from a pump attached to the engine to a hydraulic piston assisting wheel motion.
+If the engine stops running, the amplification system fails to amplify the driver's arm power and the car becomes very difficult to turn.

 ### Amplifier gain{ #sec:xtocid15698973 }

-Because amplifiers have the ability to increase the magnitude of an input signal, it is useful to be able to rate an amplifier\'s amplifying ability in terms of an output/input ratio.
-The technical term for an amplifier\'s output/input magnitude ratio is _gain_.
+Because amplifiers have the ability to increase the magnitude of an input signal, it is useful to be able to rate an amplifier's amplifying ability in terms of an output/input ratio.
+The technical term for an amplifier's output/input magnitude ratio is _gain_.
 As a ratio of equal units (power out / power in, voltage out / voltage in, or current out / current in), gain is naturally a unitless measurement.
 Mathematically, gain is symbolized by the capital letter "A".

 For example, if an amplifier takes in an AC voltage signal measuring 2 volts RMS and outputs an AC voltage of 30 volts RMS, it has an AC voltage gain of 30 divided by 2, or 15: